mikepray/nextjs-blog/posts/when-blame-is-good.md

 ---
-title: 'When Blame is Good'
+title: 'When Blame is Good - The Critical Path of Accountability'
 date: '2022-11-5'
 ---